Are you looking to plan an Oregon Coast road trip? You’ve come to the right spot!

 Looking for a place to stay or a city to explore?
 There are many Oregon Coast towns and cities to make your home base during your adventurous time here!

-We’re going to share a range of budget options, everything from Oregon coast camping locations and affordable vacation homes, to luxury accommodations and dreamy stays.
+We’re going to share a range of budget options.
+It will be everything from Oregon coast camping locations and affordable vacation homes, to luxury accommodations and dreamy stays.

 Keep reading for our favorite suggestions of places to stay on the Oregon Coast!